harvard-team-pivot/epilepsy-prediction/milestone45/Predicting Seizures and Epilepsy Milestones 4 & 5.md

 Provide a roughly 1 page
 outline of what approaches, models, etc. you would like to use for the final project results.

+Future models will not be valid with linear regression due to categorical nature of the data (even though it's encoded with values)

+We may need to add more features from the additional later.

+Time sense

+Optimizing the model with cross-validation

 Data Set 1 Thall & Vail

 This dataset gives a two-week seizure counts for 59 epileptics.
 The number of seizures was recorded for a baseline period of 8 weeks, and then patients were randomly assigned to a treatment group or a control group.
 Counts were then recorded for four successive two-week periods.
 The subject's age is the only covariate.